Business storytelling: How to build a strong connection with your customers

 In short, the more a speaker conveys information in story form, the closer the listener’s experience and understanding will be to what the speaker actually intended.”

 Lani Peterson, professional Storyteller and Speaking Coach

-The key takeaway: stories are critical for capturing attention.
-Here’s how to engage with your audience and build emotional connections.
+With that in mind, here’s how to engage with your audience and build emotional connections.

 Keep them wanting more by building suspense

 When communicating and creating content for your customers, create a story that not only draws them in, but piques their curiosity.
 It should leave them wondering, “what will happen next?”
 If they aren’t thinking that, you’ve lost them to whatever’s next on their newsfeed.

 You could use episodic content or teasers on social media to drive audiences back to your website to learn more.
 This makes them more likely to remember your message while connecting with them on an emotional level.

 Here is an example of one of our members, Laura Adrianna, founder of Kleen App, using suspense to engage and incentivise customers.

 We created content that Instagram loves—high-quality photography and copy that champions Laura’s mission.
 We added a link to the blog in our bio for those who wanted to read the full piece and learn more about one of the most compelling facts about her company: cleaning cars without water.